magnars/confair/README.md

 ### `(confair.config-admin/replace-secret {:files :secret-key :old-secret :new-secret})`

-This take a set of files, and will re-encrypt all secrets using a new secret.
+This takes a set of files, and will re-encrypt all secrets using a new secret.

 ```clj
 (ca/replace-secret {:files (ca/find-files "./config/prod/" #".edn$")